czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 ## Post-workshop tasks

-Follow up with an email 2 days after the workshop to thank learners for their time and encourage them to complete the [post-training feedback form](https://forms.gle/XK1rtVypGWxMki3BA).
+Follow up with an email 2 days after the workshop to thank learners for their time and encourage them to complete the [post-training survey](https://forms.gle/XK1rtVypGWxMki3BA).
 You may use the follow email template.

 :::{dropdown} Post-workshop email template